 Below are some of the best VPNs for travel, which also work wonderfully when you are at home or at your local coffee shop .
 We recommend picking the best option from this list for you, based on price and features.

 Private Internet Access is a very popular VPN option amongst the tech crowd, but its services are obviously good for anyone.
 One reason its popular is that it offers fantastic value – at under $40 a year we think this is the best value VPN in our list.

 They also accept payment in Bitcoin, if that’s of interest!

 Despite the low price, this is a full featured product.
-Launched in 2010, Private Internet Access offers over 3,000 servers to choose from, which should give you plenty of choice.
-These servers are to be found in 31 countries, which is less than some of the more expensive options, but should cover most of your needs.
+Launched in 2010, Private Internet Access offers over 20,000 servers to choose from, which should give you plenty of choice.
+These servers are to be found in 74 countries, which makes them the VPN provider with the most server options out there.